Aleydon/Drawer-Menu-Flutter/README.md

 samples, guidance on mobile development, and a full API reference.

 Clone this Repo and execute in your terminal:
   - flutter run

-Ps: with Android Emulator Connected
+:pushpin: Ps: with Android Emulator Connected

 ![Drawer Menu](https://github.com/Aleydon/Drawer-Menu-Flutter/blob/b3cf4bc22d4a14bf6d908d4cd5f003bb2661e9a5/drawer.gif)